We are happy to give you here more information about traveling with a camper in Peru!

 For 3 weeks, you can really get to know the people who are not affected by tourism and include the north of Peru, or the whole south.

-Our campers do not have an indoor shower, but an outdoor shower.
+Our campers do have an outdoor shower.
 Often our travellers plan a stop in a small hotel every 2-3 nights, or rent a shower in a hotel.
 There is also water and showers at most petrol stations.

 We are a camper van rental company, organizing roadtrips for more than 20 years with our sister company Pasión Andina.
-We hire campervan, 4×4, van and also offer transport services with driver.
+We can also also offer transport services with driver.
 We are located in Cusco, the base for all our vehicles.
 We can take you to or pick up the vehicle in another city on request.

 Should you have any more question, please contact us https://camperperu.com/contact-us/